GoInterject/GoInterject.github.io/wGetStarted/L-Create-Dropdowns.md

 list:Yes,No,Maybe
 ```

-To display the list options in the dropdown window something different then the entry, use the following format:
+To display something different in the dropdown menu than what will be entered in the cell, use the following format:

 ```
 list:Yes^This is Yes,No^This is No,Maybe^This is Maybe